 The "vegan" and "plant based" claims are increasingly in demand also in the non-food sectors; the growth lever is not the only animal rights ethics but also a greater attention to health and the growing environmental awareness that guides consumers towards new models and lifestyles.

-Despite the strong relevance and interest currently encountered on the market, the claims "vegetarian" and "vegan" are not regulated and protected by any law, both in the food and non-food sectors.
+Despite the strong relevance and interest currently encountered on the market, these claims are not regulated and protected by any law, both in the food and non-food sectors.
 EC Reg.
 No. 1169/2011, while regulating voluntary information on foods (Article 36), refers to future executive acts the definition of the requirements relating to the suitability of a food for vegetarians or vegans.

-Pending the intervention of the legislator, since last March, it is possible to refer to the ISO 23661 standard which finally proposes univocal definitions and technical criteria for foods and food ingredients suitable for vegetarians (including egg-milk, egg and lacto-vegetarians) or vegans for use by the food and beverage industry also globally.
+Pending the intervention of the legislator, since last March, it is possible to refer to the ISO 23661 standard which finally proposes univocal definitions and technical criteria for vegan, vegetarian and plant based foods.

 In order to make communication to the consumer clearer and more transparent and offer greater guarantees to the market, both nationally and internationally, Bioagricert has developed a certification scheme dedicated to vegetarian, vegan and plant based products.

 An independent control system (compliant with the EN 17065 standard) which aims to identify, enhance and guarantee products intended for vegetarian and vegan consumers.

 A certification that can find excellent synergies with organic certification.

 The certification is normally applied to agri-food products, feed and pet food as well as gastronomic preparations and/or menus of catering establishments.

 The vegetarian, vegan and plant based certification can also be extended to Non-Food products (cosmetics and detergents, clothing, footwear, etc.) that meet the requirements set by the specification.